Introduction to Space-Time Adaptive Processing

 The processed data combines all information in space and across the pulses to become a single pulse.
 Next, examine the processed signal in the time domain.

 plot([tgtRng tgtRng],[0 1.2e-5],rngbin,abs(y)); xlabel('Range (m)'), ylabel('Magnitude'); title('DPCA Canceller Output (no Jammer)')

 The signal now is clearly distinguishable from the noise and the clutter has been filtered out.
-From the angle Doppler response of the DPCA processor weights below, we can also see that the weights produce a deep null along the clutter ridge.
+From the angle-Doppler response of the DPCA processor weights below, you can also see that the weights produce a deep null along the clutter ridge.

 angdopresp.ElevationAngle = 0; plotResponse(angdopresp,w,'NormalizeDoppler',true); title('DPCA Weights Angle Doppler Response at 0 degrees Elevation')